milvus-io/community/README.md

 We adopted the principles created by: https://allcontributors.org/ See [community_roles]https://github.com/milvus-io/community/blob/master/community_roles for different roles of code contributors.

+## Open Source Promotion Plan Summer 2020 Tasks List （开源软件供应链点亮计划——暑期2020 项目列表）
+Thank you for your interests in choosing Milvus to be your summer project!
+For the tasks list, please check out [Events] (https://github.com/milvus-io/community/tree/master/Events)

 ## Contribution guidelines

 Contributions are welcomed and greatly appreciated.
 Please read our [contribution guidelines](CONTRIBUTING.md) for detailed contribution workflow.
 This project adheres to the [code of conduct](CODE_OF_CONDUCT.md) of Milvus.
 By participating, you are expected to uphold this code.